MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-translation-failed.md

 # Code 33 - CM_PROB_TRANSLATION_FAILED

-This function is reserved for system use.

-Resource translation failed for the device.
+This Device Manager error message indicates that resource translation failed for the device.

 ## Error Code